bgdnp/graphqlize/README.md

 ## Introduction

 Graphqlize is a library which provides wrapper around [graphql](https://www.npmjs.com/package/graphql) package and allows you too code your graphql schema using typescript.
 It is inspired by [type-graphql](https://typegraphql.ml/), and includes some changes which solves some problems I had with type-graphql.

+## Work in progress:

+This is the preliminary version of the package, so some things are not fully supported.
+This is the list of things currently in development:

+- Types inheritance
+- Subscriptions
+- More options for createSchema
+- Better error handling

+Anyone is welcome to point out an issue or suggest feature or improvement.

 ## Installation